ddev/ddev/docs/content/users/install/docker-installation.md

     ## Linux

     !!!warning "Avoid Docker Desktop for Linux"
-        The 2022 release of Docker Desktop for Linux doesn’t seem stable enough for regular use, and exhibits some problems Docker Desktop has on other platforms.
-We recommend staying with the traditional `docker-ce` installation described here.
+        Current releases of Docker Desktop for Linux are not usable with DDEV for a number of reasons, and also exhibit some of the problems Docker Desktop has on other platforms.
+Please use the normal `docker-ce` installation described here.

     Docker installation on Linux depends on what flavor you’re using.
 It’s best to use your native package repository (`apt`, `yum`, etc.):